asshah4/aim/README.md

 ## Usage

-The package is very simple to use.
+The package is simple to use.
 First, lets load the basic packages.
 The two hypotheses in this case are a linear model, and a paired t-test.
 The `iris` dataset will serve as the example.

 You can see that `parsnip` is used, as this allows **many** model specifications to be called in a very similar manner, making modeling